-The 2015 Australian Infrastructure Audit identified that some of Sydney’s highest congestion delay costs are along the Burwood to Sydney CBD via Parramatta Road corridor, and the Parramatta/Ryde/Sydney CBD via Victoria Road corridor.
-The cost of congestion in the greater Sydney region is projected to rise from $5.6 billion in 2011 to $14.8 billion in 2031.
-The need for public transport improvements for both corridors is identified in the New South Wales Government’s Draft Future Transport 2056 Strategy.
+The 2019 Australian Infrastructure Audit identified that some of Sydney’s most congested roads are along the Burwood to Sydney CBD via Parramatta Road corridor, and the Parramatta/Ryde/Sydney CBD via Victoria Road corridor.
+The cost of congestion in the greater Sydney region is projected to rise from $8.1 billion in 2016 to $15.9 billion in 2031.
+The need for public transport improvements for both corridors is identified in the NSW Government’s Future Transport Strategy 2056.

 The population of Local Government Areas (LGAs) along the Parramatta Road corridor will grow by approximately 116,000 people between 2016 and 2036.